Creamy White Chicken Enchilada Dip

 Instructions

 • Heat the avocado oil in a large, oven-safe skillet over medium heat.
-Add the onion and salt, cook about 4 minutes or until onions are golden.
+Add the onion and salt, and cook about 4 minutes, or until onions are golden.

 Diced onions being sautéed in a black skillet with a white handle on a light-colored countertop.